Tochemey/ego/readme.md

 - Read Model: To enable the read model just start the projection engine with an event handler and one can build a read model of all events persisted by the write model.
             At the moment the projection engine only come bundled with an in-memory offset store.
 One can easily implement an offset store using the interface provided.

+## TODOs
+- [ ] Add cursor pagination for events store listing of persistence ids
+- [ ] Add some compaction mechanism to the events store
+- [ ] Test the cluster mode

 ## Installation
 ```bash
 go get github.com/tochemey/ego